 If you remember anything from the initial home buying process, you know it can take time and effort to find the right lender, then dig through all the documents mortgage lenders require.

 Spaugh Dameron Tenny is connected with many financial professionals.
 A good advisor builds relationships with other financial specialists to help you when you need their services.
 Much like a family medicine doctor or general dentist vets a surgery or dermatology specialist to refer patients to, advisors do the same with estate planning attorneys, tax accountants, student loan lenders, and of course, lenders.
-SDT advisors not only refer clients to a lender they trust but will also help you find the best interest rate and match your temperament to a specific lending professional’s temperament.
+SDT advisors not only connects clients to a lender they trust but will also help you find the best interest rate and match your temperament to a specific lending professional’s.

 Our clients often say they wish they would have started their financial plan sooner.
 So, what are you waiting for?
 We offer a complimentary discovery call to any doctor who has financial questions.